huntabyte/unetlab.github.io/about/index.md

 layout: page
 published: true
 title: "About Emulated Virtual Environment"
 abstract: !
-"About UNetLab | EVE software and developers."
+"About EVE-NG software and developers."
 categories:
 - About
 authors: